swiftlang/swift-evolution/proposals/0529-filepath-in-stdlib.md

   /// Creates an empty file path. public init()

-  /// The platform directory separator character.
+  /// The platform's canonical directory separator, as a code unit.
   ///
-  /// On Linux and Darwin, this is `"/"`.
+  /// On Linux and Darwin, this is the code unit for `/`.
-  /// On Windows, this is `"\"`.
-  public static var separator: Character { get }
+  /// On Windows, it is the code unit for `\`. public static var separator: FilePath.CodeUnit { get }

   /// Whether this path is empty.
   ///